official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 25 Paper Cabinet Office, 19 July 2002, ‘Iraq: Conditions for Military Action’.

-14

-The Report of the Iraq Inquiry86.
-The Cabinet Office paper also identified the need to address the issue of whether the benefits of military action would outweigh the risks.
+86. The Cabinet Office paper also identified the need to address the issue of whether the benefits of military action would outweigh the risks.

 87. The potential mismatch between the timetable and work programme for UNMOVIC